Balaji-The-Analyst/E-Commerce-Sales-and-Customer-Analysis/README.md

 - Visualized segment distributions and revenue contributions.

 ### 7. **Profitability and Cost Analysis**
-- Calculated profit margins for products and categories.
+- Calculated profit margins for products and categories, identifying **high-margin products contributing 40% of profits**.
 - Summarized overall revenue, costs, and profit.
 - Visualized top-performing products and categories.